 Define pipes P2 - P4 as Steel - ANSI using the sizes and lengths shown below.
+Use the STD for the type.
 All pipes should use Thick-Walled Anchored Upstream for the Pipe Support model.

 The data for the pipes should be as follows: